 Serger (Overlocker)

-A serger is a special machine that creates the stitching you find on the edges of seams.
-You will find the majority of the clothing you have purchased will have overlocking finishing the raw edges of the fabric.
+A serger is a special machine that creates the stitching on seam edges.
+The majority of the clothing you have purchased will have overlocking finishing on the raw edges of the fabric.

-Investing in a serger is a great idea once you start to get more advanced with your sewing skills.
-It will allow you to quickly neaten up your projects and get them looking super professional.
+Investing in a serger is a great idea once you start to become more advanced with your sewing skills.
+It will allow you to quickly neaten up your projects and make them look super professional.

-Sergers are a great investment to look into if you find you enjoy sewing knit projects.
-Knitted garments are often constructed by locking stitches, which is what an overlocking stitch is.
+Sergers are a great investment if you enjoy sewing knit projects.
+Knitted garments are often constructed by locking stitches, which is an overlocking stitch.

 To Sum Up